 lectures and seminars, we are a major venue for art and culture.

-Kunstnernes Hus has held major international exhibitions and Norwegian exhibitions since it opened on October 14th, 1930.
+Kunstnernes Hus has held major international exhibitions and Norwegian exhibitions since it opened in 1930.
 The building is an architectonic landmark designed by architects Gudolf Blakstad and Herman Munthe-Kaas, and is one of the foremost examples of the intersection of neoclassicism and functionalism in Norway.

 The cinema at Kunstnernes Hus opened in 2016.
 The space was designed by architects at Atelier Oslo.
 The cinema screens a broad spectrum of art films: more recent feature films, genre-challenging documentaries and films made by both Norwegian and international visual artists.
 The auditorium is a significant part of Kunstnernes Hus’ efforts to create a living arena for artistic interdisciplinary activities, talks and debates.